-The campus community is obligated to report all unsafe activities, potential and real emergencies, and/or criminal activities to the Campus President, Academic Dean wherever it occurs, or Administrative/Facilities Services as soon as possible.
+The campus community is obligated to report all unsafe activities, potential and real emergencies, and/or criminal activities to the Campus President, Academic Dean, or Administrative/Facilities Services as soon as possible.

-Persons responsible for carrying out the emergency response and evacuation procedures include Campus President, Academic Dean wherever it occurs, Administrative Services Manager and Maintenance Supervisor.
+Persons responsible for carrying out the emergency response and evacuation procedures include Campus President, Academic Dean, Administrative Services, and Building Maintenance Supervisor.